-The EPC network captures other information that belongs to available data item for previously authorized solicitants (EpcTagData, 2004).
-In this net, an intelligent structure was developed that integrates physical objects to information systems and related people automatically and synchronically (Clark et al., 2003).
+The EPC network captures other information that belongs to available data item for previously authorized solicitants(8).
+In this net, an intelligent structure was developed that integrates physical objects to information systems and related people automatically and synchronically(7).

-As described in (Mcfarlane, 2003), the EPC network architecture presents as main components:
+As described in Mcfarlane(9), the EPC network architecture presents as main components:

-- An intelligent tag attached to the product, capable of storing a unique identification number (in an internal chip) and to communicate this number by means of a RFID communication system; - A network of RFID readers and a data processing system collecting signals from multiple tags in a high speed, lately processing the data to eliminate duplications and reading errors; - One (or a pool of) database (s) storing information related to the products (basic data, historical for traceability, processing recipes) which references are solely joined to the product number id. - An EPC Information Service, associate to the ONS (Object Naming Server) an object name server.
+• An intelligent tag attached to the product, capable to store an unique identification number (in an internal chip) and to communicate this number by means of a RFID communication system;

+• A network of RFID readers and a data processing system collecting signals from multiple tags in a high speed, lately processing the data to eliminate duplications and reading errors;

+• One (or a pool of) database (s) storing information related to the products (basic data, historical for traceability, processing recipes) which references are solely joined to the product number id.

+• An EPC Information Service, associate to the ONS (Object Naming Server) - an object name server.

-2.1.
-Tags with an unequivocal product identification
+2.1 Tags with an Unequivocal Product Identification

 The smart tags or label refers to a device family that transfers data in a wireless form between the labeled object and special reader devices.
-When connected to a reader network, it is possible continuously to trace and track the identified physical objects.
+When connected to a reader network, it is possible to trace and track continuously the identified physical objects.

 The scheme of univocal numeration for physical object identification was named EPC number.
-This numeration is similar to the address used in the Internet Protocol (IP) (Sarma et al., 2000).
-A general identification or GID was defined as a 96 bits set composed by four fields: heading, owner of product numeration, product class and its serial number, as shows on Table 1 (EpcTagData, 2004).
+This numeration is similar to the address used in the Internet Protocol $(IP)^{(12)}$.
+A general identification or GID was defined as a 96 bits set composed by four fields: heading, owner of product numeration, product class and its serial number, as shows on Table 1(8).

 The header is a binary value that defines the size and format of the fields referring to the Owner, Class, and Serial Number.
 The Owner identifies the company or enterprise that is the responsible entity for keeping the subsequent numbers.
-The Class identifies the object type, and the serial number is a univoque numeration for each object of a specific type.
-More information about this identification is available in (Epc Tag Date, 2004).
+The Class identifies the object type, and the serial number is a unique numeration for each object of a specific type.
+More information about this identification is available in(8).

 This numerical code is registered in a chip that must be attached to an individual product and physical object.
 The tag can be passive (a stimulation from the reader can be necessary to get the information) or active (the tag transmits the information itself).
 In case that a chip contains the tag, it is possible to add active data (register of new information).
-Thus, current, late or future states of the product can be stored and compared (Chokshi et al., 2003) (Palikad et al., 2003).
+Thus, current, late or future states of the product can be stored and compared^{(6) (10)}.

 Readers are equipment that recover the data stored into the tags and transfer them from the physical world to the ISs (Information Systems).
-These readers, besides possessing simple filtering for reduction of the amount of collected data, also can carry through writing of data (Price et al., 2003).
+These readers, besides possessing simple filtering for reducing the amount of collected data, also can carry through writing of data(11).